pymupdf/PyMuPDF/docs/document.rst

       :rtype: bool
       :returns:
-         * None: not a Form PDF or property not defined.
+         * None: not a Form PDF, or property not defined.
          * True / False: the value of the property (either just set or existing for inquiries).

-         Once set, the property cannot be removed again (which is no problem).
+Has no effect if no Form PDF.

     .. method:: get_sigflags()